wvengen/lpx-controller/README.md

 Note that this program doesn't currently reconnect to the Launchpad X when you plug it in and out.
 You're probably using a patchbay application already, so you might consider including these too.
 A later version of the program could perhaps reconnect automatically (and re-initialize without having to press _Session_ again).

-(*) If you didn't install the program in your `PATH`, you may need to run it with `python3 lpx-controller.py` instead.

 ## Notes